2.1.1 PRECISION study cohort

 2.1.2 Down syndrome and control participants

 Plasma samples were taken from 100 people with Down syndrome.
-Samples were obtained from three centers.
+Samples were obtained from three study cohorts.
 The bulk of the samples (n=82) were collected prospectively at the Massachusetts General Hospital Down Syndrome Program.
 Additional samples came from the Center for Neuroimaging of Aging and Neurodegenerative Disease of the Massachusetts General Hospital (n=13), and the LonDownS Consortium at King’s College London (n=5).

 Massachusetts General Hospital Down Syndrome Program